RenatoBaeza/reant_dataengineering/SETUP.md

 - Ensure your `.env` file is in the `frontend` directory
 - Make sure environment variables start with `VITE_`
 - Clear browser cache if data doesn't appear
-- Restart the dev server after changing `.env` variables
+- Rebuild the application after changing `.env` variables

 ### GitHub Actions Issues
 - Verify secrets are set correctly in GitHub